Genesys Personalized Task Distribution (BO04) for Genesys Engage on premises

 |Reduced Interaction Transfers||Reduce interaction transfers by analyzing the impact of distribution on task transfers|

-This use case builds on the use case Engage/BO02 Genesys Work Distribution (BO02) for Genesys Engage, adding third-party data lookup to enable context-based prioritization and routing.
+This use case builds on the use case Genesys Work and Lead Distribution (BO02) for Genesys Engage on-premises, adding third-party data lookup to enable context-based prioritization and routing.
 This feature enables companies to leverage data that is not available in the source system of the tasks to be used in prioritization or distribution decisions.
 These systems may include marketing, BI, or data warehouse systems as well as Genesys internal context services.
 The use case enables companies to better target skilled resources based on interaction history and/or customer context stored in non-integrated backend systems.
 For example, NPS survey results from a third-party system can be used to personalize work item handling and improving business outcomes.
 Displaying task-related external documents, references, and contextual information together with the work item improves the agility of handling tasks.
 Many personalization scenarios can be supported where the dynamically captured data is used for reprioritization and/or routing enhancement.

 - External Parameters might be captured from third-party systems or from Genesys Context Services (through webservices or DB lookup) to allow personalization of the business logic defined using Business Rules.
 Third-party systems must be integrated with Genesys to enable the capture of external context data.
 The format of the data and the communication interface will be defined at the beginning of the project (See Assumptions).